hephaestus-ng/hephaestus-ng.github.io/assets.md

 ```

-The **Data.Assets** module is where we export our assets implementations to be used elsewhere.
+The **Data.Assets** module is the main module that exports all assets.

-A directory holds each individual asset module, which also follows a structre.
-The standardization of this repository allows Hephaestus to provide all of its functionalities to every asset, independent of how they are implemented.
+A directory holds each individual asset module, which also follows a recommended structre.
+However, you are free to structure your code the way you prefer, as long as the module exportation stays the same way.

-We have a simple example asset, HelloWorld, which shows clearly what has to be defined, and we'll use it as reference to explain what each file
-is supposed to do.
+We have a simple example asset, HelloWorld, which shows clearly what has to be defined, and we'll use it as reference to explain what each file is supposed to do.

-The purpose of each module is:
+The purpose of each module inside an asset is:

 *   **Data.Types**

-    The module where we define our new data type that represents our asset, usually in a record format.
+    define our new data type that represents our asset, usually in a record format.
 In this same module, we specify the functions that will represent the transformations we can do with such asset.

 *   **Data.ParserT**

-    This is the transformation parser implementation.
+    implement the transformation parser.
 In Hephaestus we use the [Parsec](http://hackage.haskell.org/package/parsec) library to write our parsers.

-    The parser must read and interpret the transformation part of a Confuration Knowledge file.
+    The parser must read and interpret the transformation part of a CK file.
 In the HelloWorld example, we have a setMessage transformation, and in a .ck file, it would take the form of

     ```
     ... => [setMessage("HelloWorld!"), setMessage("Overrding"), ...)]